-I don’t think you’re an open book to people just from the type of games you play, I mean just because I, Simon Barker play a Grand Theft Auto game, that doesn’t necessarily make me a threat to society does it?
+I don’t think you’re an open book to people just from the type of video games you play, I mean just because I, Simon Barker play a Grand Theft Auto game, that doesn’t necessarily make me a threat to society, does it?
 Despite what certain people would have you know about games such as these.
 What does playing certain video games say about me?

 However, that said if people were to play the following games they could perhaps get an insight into who I am as a person and therefore get to me know on a certain level — or at least I can interpret what I think playing these games say about me.
 I mean, if you were to play them you’d take your own personal experiences away from them which may not be what I would, don’t you think?

 What games would you suggest someone play if they wanted to get to know you better?
-Can you tell what kind of person somebody is from the games that they play?
+Can you tell what kind of person somebody is just from a list of the games that they play?
 Or does each game require further analysis of which specific elements appeal to you?

-Participants: Silvercublogger, The Average Gamer, Game Couch, thoughts and rants, Delayed Responsibility, Boom Stick Brigade, Boom Stick Brigade 2, CrazyKinux’s Musing, Gamer Unit, Draining Souls.net, 8-Bit Brigade, Zath Games Tech, Hawty McBloggy, Lou Lantos
+Participants: Silvercublogger, The Average Gamer, Game Couch, thoughts and rants, Delayed Responsibility, Boom Stick Brigade, Boom Stick Brigade 2, CrazyKinux’s Musing, Gamer Unit, Draining Souls.net, 8-Bit Brigade, Hawty McBloggy, Lou Lantos

 Simon Barker is the founder and editor of Zath and has over 30 years worth of experience of using computers and technology in general.
 He can normally be found researching or testing the latest in technology products.